kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

     - Testing: We have implemented tests for both the `FallbackWebSocketExecutor` (for `RemoteCommand`), and the `FallbackDialer` (for `PortForward`).

+- Failure Mode: Kubelet advertises WebSocket support but fails to handle streams.
+    - Detection: The `kubectl` command will fail with a generic streaming error.
+      API server logs will show a successful WebSocket upgrade request being proxied to the Kubelet, but the `apiserver_streaming_connections` metric with `proxy_type="proxied"` will show failures or short-lived connections.
+Kubelet logs on the target node will show errors in the WebSocket handling or translation/tunneling logic.
+    - Mitigations: An operator can disable the `ExtendWebSocketsToKubelet` feature gate on the failing node(s) and restart the kubelet service.
+This will cause the node to stop advertising the feature, and the API server will revert to translating streams for that node, restoring functionality while the issue is investigated.
+    - Diagnostics: Kubelet logs (with increased verbosity if necessary) on the failing node will be the primary source for debugging.
+They will contain errors related to WebSocket handshake, subprotocol translation, or SPDY forwarding to the container runtime.
+    - Testing: Unit and integration tests for the Kubelet's WebSocket server and proxying logic cover the expected behavior. e2e tests will be added to validate the end-to-end flow with the feature gate enabled.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 - Step 1: Turn off the `kubectl` feature gate, and check the SLO afterwards.